streamnative/charts/charts/pulsar-operator/README.md

 # StreamNative Pulsar Operators

 The Pulsar Operators bring the specific controllers for Kubernetes by providing specific Custom Resource Definition (CRD) which is developed and maintained by StreamNative Inc.
-Installing the Pulsar Operator means you agreed to and are in compliance with [StreamNative Community License](https://streamnative.io/community-licence).
+Installing the Pulsar Operators means you agreed to and are in compliance with [StreamNative Community License](https://streamnative.io/community-licence).

 ## Requirements